ttpham0111/cmpe202-batman/SEE_THE_WHOLE.md

 ## Week 4
 After all the work to explore the various aspects of creating a web game, we've finally started creating code.
 We've learned how important it is to get a better sense of the big picture and scope of the project before starting to implement the little details.
 The results should be more scalable with less code debt.

+## Week 5
+This week we had great demos of the working pieces of the game.
+We each took turn demo-ing the various aspects of the game we worked on.
+We saw how to move the character around, how to interact with objects, how to create the map, and how to interact with enemies.
+We also got an overview of the overall app with the API's between each piece.
+The purpose of all this is to make sure that every member of the team understands the whole game, rather than just the bit they worked on.
+In the coming week, we will focus on establishing concrete APIs so that each piece can be developed individually while still being able to easily integrate together.